CASE STUDY: ROSCOE

-As Pam toward the scene, she could see Olivia sprinting in a panic, with her dog Roscoe hot on her heels.
+As Pam rushed toward the scene, she saw Olivia sprinting in a panic, with her dog Roscoe hot on her heels.
 Olivia ducked under a fence as Roscoe repeatedly bit into her hind legs.
 Once under the fence, Olivia suddenly and unexpectedly stood her ground and pinned the dog by standing on his back.
 The yearling then proceeded to kick the dog and bite the back of his head.
 This little donkey was not going down without a fight.

-Pam jumped into the mix, restraining the dog under her foot and desperately trying to push the angry little donkey off of him, but Olivia was in full-out fight mode and wouldn’t budge.
-“I think she would have killed him if I hadn’t shown up,” Pam said.
-Leaning against the fence, she began pressing her other foot against the donkey, finally managing to shove her off of Roscoe.
-The donkey wheeled around and bit Pam on the calf, then ran away.
-“Get a lead line!”
-Pam yelled at her son.
+Pam jumped into the mix, restraining the dog under her foot and desperately trying to push the angry little donkey off of him.
+But Olivia was in full-out fight mode and wouldn’t budge.

 Roscoe’s injuries were minor, so she tied him to the fence and went to check out Olivia’s wounds.
 The yearling had bites to three of her four legs and puncture wounds to her throat.
 Pam quickly called the emergency vet.
 Olivia would recover, but the trauma of the attack would stay with her for a long time.

 This was not the first time Roscoe had gone after one of Pam’s animals.
-She adopted the mixed breed dog at the local animal shelter when he was just 8 weeks old and even then he had the urge to chase.
-As a puppy, he would sneak into the pasture with her five horses and begin running at them.
+She adopted the mixed breed dog at the local animal shelter when he was just 8 weeks old.
+Even then, he had the urge to chase.
+As a puppy, he would sneak into the pasture with her five horses and run at them.
 The little red dog would disappear into a herd of thundering hooves.
-“I can’t watch.
-He’s going to be trampled,” Pam told her husband.
-Roscoe and the family’s other dog were free to roam their expansive Colorado farm, and surprisingly, he remained unscathed—most of the time.

-You would think Roscoe would lose the urge to chase after getting his teeth kicked in, but you would be wrong.
+You would think Roscoe lost the urge to chase after getting his teeth kicked in, but you would be wrong.
 The family installed an invisible fence to prevent him from accessing the pasture and barn area.
 Roscoe soon grew into an adult dog weighing 60 pounds, and at that size, posed a much greater threat.

 Yet more than a year passed by without incident, until the day Pam brought Olivia the donkey home.
-It was only after the attack that Pam realized she had forgotten to put Roscoe’s invisible fence collar on that day.
+It was only after the attack that Pam realized she forgot to put Roscoe’s invisible fence collar on that day.
 He had come out of the house to find a new, perfectly-sized prey animal for his chasing pleasure.

 That’s when I was called in.
 As a certified dog trainer who specializes in aggressive or hard-to-train dogs whose owners are at their wit’s end, I frequently help owners whose dogs like to chase or harass livestock, wildlife, or people.

 Hunting, tracking, and herding are all types of predatory behaviors.
 When your dog chases a ball or shakes a stuffed toy, this is a type of predatory behavior.
-When Greyhounds at the track or Sight Hounds on a lure course chase the little stuffed bunny, they do this because of prey drive.
+When Greyhounds or Sight Hounds on a lure course chase the little stuffed bunny, it’s because of prey drive.
 Sometimes dogs with high prey drive will direct their attention to chasing cars, runners, or cyclists.
-Sometimes they will choose to chase your horse.

 FIX #1 – MANAGEMENT